NRGlab/Surfaces/README.md

 For ligand interaction we can use the same function, but adding the LIG atom type definition to the .def file and defining in the pdf file a chain for the ligand, such as X

-To update the .def file with ligand atom types
+We offer a function to update the AMINO_FlexAID.def file with ligand atom types

 python ligand_atomtypes.py -fl ligand_file.pdb